 (E) The Western powers believed in democracy, where there is freedom of speech and political parties campaign to be the next leader via an election.
 The Soviets did not have any elections – the Communist party was the only political party.
 Even if there was a choice of leader, it would still be between two members of the Communist party.

 In terms of economic structure, the Soviets had a command economy.
 Every company belonged to the nation and the nation controlled what was produced and at what quantity.
 Workers were paid equally.

 On the other hand, the Western powers believed in capitalism.
 Private companies were allowed, and they could decide what to produce and at what quantity.
 As a result, some people became successful and earned a lot of money.

-(E) The history of conflict between the Western powers and Communist Soviet Union go all the way back even before World War I. When the Soviet Union was first set up, the British and the France set troops to Russia to fight against them.
-Throughout the 1930s, they had an uneasy relation with each other and frequently tried to persuade Hitler to act against the other side.
+(E) The history of conflict between the Western powers and the Communist Soviet Union go all the way back even before World War I. When the Soviet Union was first set up, the British and France sent troops to Russia to fight against them.
+Throughout the 1930s, they had an uneasy relationship with each other and frequently tried to persuade Hitler to act against the other side.

 (L) Hence one of the reasons for the Cold War was due to ideological differences.

 (Thesis) I do not agree with the statement that the Cold War started because of Stalin’s fear.